hapax/hapax.github.io/assets/chuzenji.md

 After a few minutes, a blob appears behind the frosted glass, resolving as the door opens into a thin and slightly frayed woman in her late 30s.
-She conducts me inside, and, as if to certify a position of which she is unsure, shuffles behind a curtain and re-emerges to face me over a counter with exaggerated formality.
+She conducts me inside, and, as if to certify a position of which she is unsure, shuffles behind a curtain in order to re-emerge and face me with exaggerated formality over the counter.
 Between her broken English and my broken Japanese, a room is booked.

 #### The lesser shrine<a id="sec-2" name="sec-2"></a>